 The ISAM is implemented as a C function library.
 The purpose of the ISAM library is to manage index and data files.
 The combination of the data file and its associated index file is called a "database".

-The ISAM library defines the operations that can be performed on a database.
-There are six basic operations that are performed by any ISAM library:
+The ISAM library defines the operations that can be performed on

 A database will often have more than one index.
 For example, the card catalog has an author index, a title index, and a subject index.
 In addition, the card catalog might have a unique index for finding a book by its ISBN number.
 Database operations are performed relative to a particular index.
 Each index defines a different ordering of the records.
 For example, the title index orders the records alphabetically by book title, while the author index orders them by the author names.
 Each index has its own current record, which will generally be a different record than the current record in another index.
 Since the indexes define a logical ordering of records, the physical ordering (i.e., the order in which the records are physically stored in the data file) is generally not important.